thecreazy/ci-templates/README.md

 At Jobtome, we use GCP as our Cloud provider, hence you can imagine a lot of pipelines are related/applicable to GCP.
 Also, we use three main regions for our services, so you will see a lot of references about that distinction.

 We manage our GCP infrastructure through Terraform, thus you can find also terraform-related pipeline files.
-Have a look at our [tf gcp modules](https://github.com/jobtome-labs/terraform-modules), too, if you also manage GCP through Terraform!
+Have a look at our [tf GCP modules](https://github.com/jobtome-labs/terraform-modules), too, if you also manage GCP through Terraform!

 ## Pipeline order and workflow